LvdKooi/conditional/README.md

 ### Transforming the value coming from the applied function with _map_
 The Conditional includes a single intermediate operation responsible for converting the value derived from the applied action into a value of the subsequent type.
 Just like Java's Optional and Stream, this function is called _map_.

 - **map**: which accepts a Function<R, U>, wherein R represents the potential value returned from the _apply_ or _orApply_ methods, and U denotes the type of the value to which this method is mapping.
-This method is an optional part of the Conditional pipeline.
+This method is an optional part of the Conditional pipeline, and can be chained multiple times.

 An example containing a map function: